daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

-In his book Zero to One, Peter Thiel loooks at the key fundamentals of succesful technology startups.
+In his book Zero to One, Peter Thiel loooks at the key fundamentals that succesful technology startups share in common.
 The key take-away: startups should adequately answer seven questions about their business - otherwise, red flags.
-Here's why these startup fundamentals are equally applicable to AI productization in digital transformation contexts, for companies of all shapes and sizes.
+Here's why these startup fundamentals are equally applicable to productizing AI solutions, and digital transformation more generally, in companies of all shapes and sizes.

 ## Introduction
 ---